LaurinZubler/sa-documentation/chapters/user-study.typ

 #global.paragraph(
   "Cruising and Regatta",
   [
-    The most differences in responses are influenced by the participants' sailing backgrounds, specifically whether they are regatta sailors or cruisers.
+    The most significant differences in responses are influenced by the participants' sailing backgrounds, specifically whether they are regatta sailors or cruisers.

     Participants who engage in cruising place less emphasis on the technical precision of sailing.
 Instead, their focus is broader, encompassing the overall voyage.
 This includes crew handling or the efficient management of essential resources like food, water, and fuel.
 Furthermore, weather conditions have a major influence on their planning for routes and daily activities.